Instrument error: Random errors

-Amount shown on the display

-Sometimes the effect of random error can be reduced by repeating the measurement a few times and taking the average result.
+The effect of random error can be reduced by repeating the measurement at the same controllable condition a few times and taking the average result.

-How accurately the display can be read
+Noise on measurements

+Electrical noise on electrical components in an instrument or temperature fluctuation on a quantity to measure may induce random errors in the measurement.

+Measurement reading accuracy

-If the instrument has a needle which points to a scale graduated in steps of 0.1 units, then depending on the design of the instrument it is usually possible to estimate tenths between the successive marks on the scale, so it should be possible to read off the result to an accuracy of about 0.01 units.
+If the instrument has a needle which points to a scale graduated in steps of 0.1 units, then depending on the design of the instrument, it is usually possible to estimate tenths between the successive marks on the scale, so it should be possible to read off the result to an accuracy of about 0.01 units.